suyuan32/simple-admin-doc/src/guide/basic-config/simple-admin-tools.md

 > in the go.mod file.
 You can just edit go.mod file can modify the simple-admin-tools version manually and run
 > **go mod tidy**.

+> Both API and RPC of the new version support directly setting the tool version for replacement when creating a new one